 Every successful artist has that one song in their back catalog that’s a game changer.
-That song for Armani White was “BILLIE EILISH.,” a 2022 release that pays homage to Billie Eilish’s personal style and samples N.O.R.E.’s Neptunes-produced classic single “Nothin’.”
+That song for Armani White was “BILLIE EILISH.,” his 2022 release that pays homage to Billie Eilish’s personal style and samples N.O.R.E.’s Neptunes-produced classic single “Nothin’.”

 Doing the rounds on TikTok, the track proved to be a global smash outside of the platform, going quadruple platinum in Australia, platinum in Canada, and gold in the States.
 Thanks to the rush of success, major labels wanted in and came knocking on White’s door, hoping he would join their roster.
 In July, he made the decision to sign with the legendary Def Jam, the home to Big Sean, Justin Bieber, Stormzy, and Jhene Aiko, and has never looked back.

-While he might be in the middle of what is considered his musical breakthrough, the West Philly-born rapper is however no spring chicken and has been doing the groundwork for some time now.
+While he might be in the middle of what is considered his musical breakthrough, the West Philly-born rapper, however, is no spring chicken and has been doing the groundwork for some time now.
 Before appearing on the charts, White served as an independent artist and self-released his debut album, Keep in Touch, in 2019 before dropping his first EP, Things We Lost In The Fire, in 2021.

 Fast forward a couple of years and White is now promoting his second EP, Road to CASABLANCO., as a major label artist with a promising future.
 The said project features collaborations with a number of rap giants, including Ludacris, Busta Rhymes, and N.O.R.E., who appear on the “BILLIE EILISH LEGENDS MIX.”
 Other noteworthy names include A$AP Ferg, Denzel Curry, Fridayy, and Fivio Foreign.